Close-up of a woman's face with serious expression, with text overlay that reads "ADO." The background contains awards and festival mentions.

 Hollyshorts London - Best Thriller

-Martha’s Vineyard African American Film Festival - Best Short - Oscar qualification
+Martha’s Vineyard African American Film Festival - Best Short

 Micheaux Film Festival - Best Dramatic Short